 To a visitor it may seem like any other buffet with loads of different kinds of foods, but the Julbord (Christmas buffet) is sacred to many Swedes.
-Of course there are differences between the south of Sweden and the north as well as there are themed Cristmas buffets, like the one served by Hävvi in […]
+Of course there are differences between the south of Sweden and the north as well as there are themed Cristmas buffets, like the one served by Elaine Asp […]

-Strömsund is literally a gateway to the wilderness.
+Strömsund is called a gateway to the wilderness and yet into a landscape clearly shaped by being part of Saepmie for centuries.
 Follow in my footsteps and fold westward to start your adventure into the area of Sweden, most dense with bears per square kilometres.
-Keep to the Vildmarksvägen road (the Wilderness Road) and make detours to waterfalls, caves, mountain hikes, sami dwellings, marvellous fishing spots and enjoy the […]
+Keep to the Vildmarksvägen road (the Wilderness Road) and make […]

 Going on a safari does not have to mean hardships in the wilderness searching for wild animals.
 There are traditional breeds of farm animals that are easy to catch a glimpse of around Jämtland.
 Driving around you are most likely to see the Mountain Cattle on some farms keeping to the traditional breeds.
 They are […]